Tuesday, October 16, 2012

 It makes me want to revisit patterns and makes me feel like I'm getting more for my buck, and we all like that.

 Next to the aforementioned pillow is the Madison Bag by Amy Butler.
 I just love this purse, and actually use it to carry around knitting: fits those long needles!
 I love, love, love the symmetrical design, and fussy cutting to match is the ultimate.
 Totally worth it in my opinion, and looks very professional.
+Sorry, it must be "toot my own horn day" or something.

 And last but definitely not least, I'll just show you the 2013 raffle quilt for next year's show!
 I think it is gorgeous!